Command Line

 }

-How to bring your own templates?
+How to replace things in your own templates?

 --replaceFn